Inside The Ukrainian Clinic Making '3-Parent Babies' For Women Who Are Infertile

 "I adore that such technology exists.
 I adore that it can help some people," says Mazur.

-These babies end up with DNA from three different people: The woman trying to have a baby; her male partner; and the egg donor who has provided 37 mitochondrial genes.
+These babies end up with DNA from three different people: the woman trying to have a baby; her male partner; and the egg donor who has provided 37 mitochondrial genes.
 That's why they're called three-parent babies.

 But Mazur says that label is wrong.